Summer vacation: Netherlands

 The summer holiday has existed in the Netherlands since at least 1830.
-The summer holiday takes place in the months of July, August and September, although it depends on the region in which you live whether September is also part of the summer holiday period.
+The summer holiday takes place in the months of July, August and September, although it depends on the region in which one lives whether September is also part of the summer holiday period.
 In the Netherlands, students get six weeks of vacation; this also applies in the Caribbean Netherlands.
 The government has spread the holidays over three regions: the northern, central and southern Netherlands.
 There is a two-week difference between the start of the holiday in the first region and that in the last region.
-The summer holidays will start in 2023, the Central Netherlands is the first region to be affected, on July 8 and the end date of the school holidays is August 27 for the South of the Netherlands.
+The summer holidays started in 2023, the Central Netherlands is the first region to be affected, on July 8 and the end date of the school holidays was August 27 for the South of the Netherlands.

 Universities will resume their activities at the end of August.
 In politics, the summer recess officially ends on Prinsjesdag, the third Tuesday in September.
 The heart of the summer holiday is the so-called construction holiday: three weeks at the end of July and the beginning of August.
 Many people travel to a tourist area during the summer holidays.
 Campsites and holiday homes are very popular; outside the Netherlands, France is the favorite destination.

 Poland

-In Poland, in most schools, classes begin on the first weekday of September and end on the nearest Friday after June 20.
-If September 1 falls on a Friday or Saturday, classes start on the first Monday after September 1.
+In Poland, in most schools, classes begin on the first weekday of September and end on the nearest Friday after 20 June.
+If 1 September falls on a Friday or Saturday, classes start on the first Monday after 1 September.